weilix88/buildsimhub_python_api/README.md

 * [Installation](#installation)
 * [Quick Start](#quick-start)

 <a name="installation"></a>
 # Installation

 ## Prerequisites
-- The SendGrid service, starting at the [free level](https://sendgrid.com/free?source=sendgrid-python)
+- The BuildSimHub service, starting at the [free level](https://my.buildsim.io/register.html)
 - Python version 2.6, 2.7, 3.4, 3.5 or 3.6

+## Install Package
+Simply clone this repository and place in any folder on your computer.

+<a name="quick-start"></a>
+# Quick Start

+## Upload